 Featured in the New York Times, The New Yorker, CNN, BBC, on The Ellen Show, and on Late Night with Seth Meyers, A Day in the Life of Marlon Bundo sold 180,000 copies within the first three days and shot to the #1 position on Amazon within 12 hours.

 New York Times Bestseller!

 EQ Explorers series, by Kim Linette

-With two books completed and 22 more planned, this is a long-term consulting project with self-publishing author Kim Linette.
+With seven award-winning books completed and many more planned, this is a long-term consulting project with self-publishing author Kim Linette.
 EQ Explorers is an amazing series of books, each of which introduces children to a valuable principle of emotional intelligence.
 For these books, I edit the texts, hire and manage artist James Loram, review and comment on sketches and final art, review designed layout passes until they are ready to print, and consult on various other facets of self-publishing a successful book series.
 The goal is to help my client create books that are high-quality and professional, to stand out from other self-published children's books.

 "[A] sweet, brief rhyming tale celebrating hugs at any hour of the day . . . .
 The pleasingly predictable rhyme will have preschoolers chiming in all the way to the page where the covers are pulled up.
 Worth a pause and may well inspire a hug or two." — Kirkus Reviews